MetricSign

 Does dbt run ALTER TABLE statements?

-dbt does not run ALTER TABLE by default.
-It uses DROP and CREATE (or MERGE for incremental models).
-However, some dbt macros or post-hooks may include ALTER statements for constraint management.
+dbt does not run ALTER TABLE by default — it uses DROP and CREATE (or MERGE for incremental models).
+However, dbt post-hooks and on-run-end macros can include ALTER TABLE statements for constraint management, index creation, or column renames.
+If your dbt project uses these, the ALTER may target a table that was just recreated, meaning old constraints no longer exist.

 Other schema errors